 - The Poodle Club of America

-Goldendoodles are friendly and outgoing forever-puppies.
-They love people and are calm in disposition.
+Goldendoodles are a friendly, intelligent breed and are outgoing forever-puppies.
+They love people, are family friendly, and are calm in disposition.
 Labradoodles are a little lower on the sociability scale owing to their reluctance to run right up to just anybody.

-Goldendoodles may be the best choice to be around young children owing to their calmer demeanor.
-The Labradoodle often have only 2 speeds…fast and off and might be best for teenagers and adults.
+Goldendoodles may be the best choice to be around young children owing to their calmer nature.
+The Labradoodle often has only 2 speeds…fast and off and might be best for teenagers and adults.

-Both will require about an hour of activity to get rid of that pent up energy.
+Both will require about an hour of daily exercise to get rid of that pent-up energy.